leomccormack/Spatial_Audio_Framework/docs/FRAMEWORK_STRUCTURE.md

 ### Dependencies

 If the new module requires third-party dependencies, (which are not already included in the framework), then there are a few options to add them:
-* If the dependency is permissively licensed and is a relatively small library (comprising 1-3 source files), then these may be added to the module itself or, (if the dependency may be useful to other modules), it can be added to the **framework/resources** folder and inherited by the **saf_utilities** module.
+* If the dependency is permissively licensed and is a relatively small library (comprising 1-3 source files), then these may be added to the module itself or, if the dependency may be useful to other modules, it can be added to the **framework/resources** folder and inherited by the **saf_utilities** module.
 * If the dependency is **not** permissively licensed and is a relatively small library (comprising 1-3 source files), then these may be added to the module itself and included only internally by the module.
-* If the dependency is large, then it should be included via the **framework/include/saf_externals.h** header, and detailed instructions regarding how to build/link these libraries should be added to the **dependencies** folder.
+* If the dependency is large, then it should be included via the **framework/include/saf_externals.h** header, and detailed instructions regarding how to build/link these libraries should be added to the **docs** folder.

 Note: your module can only be added as a **core** module if it is free from large dependencies and comprises only permissively licensed code (see below).